Trust-Anchor-Group/LegalLab/README.md

 	to define separate parameters the users have to edit.
 This simplifies contract creation, and improves integrity of the information presented.

+	* [GeoSpatialParameters.xml](ExampleContracts/Syntax/GeoSpatialParameters.xml) shows how geo-spatial parameters can be used in contracts.

 * [Tokens](ExampleContracts/Tokens) contains examples on how to create and manage Neuro-Feature tokens.

 	* [Create](ExampleContracts/Tokens/Create) contains examples on how to create tokens.